syammohanp/reactsample/README.md

   yarn eject
     Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

-We suggest that you begin by typing:

-  cd C:\Users\syam.mohanparayil\Zoi\Technical\Sample\reactsample
-  yarn start

-Happy hacking!